maof14/colors-plugin/README.md

 Requirements
 ------------

-You will need to have included the jQuery plugin to your project.
+Your project needs to have the [jQuery](http://jquery.com/download/) library linked.